Home » SYSTEMIC ORAL HEALTH AT SMILES4OC, COSTA MESA

 GOOD DENTAL CARE STARTS EARLY:

 Good dental care as a child can save you a lot of time in the dental chair as an adult.
 Drs.
-Thomas J. Rolfes, Christina T. Do, Cary J. Dunne, and Timothy J. Rolfes recommend that you bring your child for their first visit by their 1st birthday.
+Thomas J. Rolfes, Christina T. Do, Timothy J. Rolfes, and Pravay Padia recommend that you bring your child for their first visit by their 1st birthday.
 They proudly offer services for not only adults, but for children who are seeking pediatric care.
 Our staff is committed to treating the entire family, allowing appointments for the whole household to make it easier than ever for everyone to get the care they need with one stop at the office!

 Cell to Cell Communication – Oral Health and Systemic Health Patient Version